Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 All Day

 The menu changes with the months.
-Here's what the bar offers according to the seasons.
+Here’s what the refreshment stand offers according to the seasons.

 ✦ Summer

 Gin, freshly squeezed lemon, lavender syrup, sparkling water.
-The refreshing and surprising terrace drink.
+The terrace drink that refreshes and surprises.

 ✦ Summer